apausa/deepDiveIntoBlockchain/README.md

 # Hederauth

-Collaborated with a team of international students on a blockchain-based solution supported by Hedera.
-To verify real users in its hashgraph consensus through a Next.js a Node.js application with TypeScript.
+Collaborated with a team of international students on a blockchain-based solution supported by Hedera to verify real users in its hashgraph consensus.

 ## Appendix

+Through a Next.js and Next.js application with TypeScript.
 Once users have paired their wallets, and confirmed that they are not robots, they can mint a non fungible token in their wallets.
 This token can then be retrieved by 3rd parties for confirmation.